Orders API

 • Linking orders and payments to customers helps provide a more seamless experience for Square sellers and their customers.
 When possible, you should specify the customer_id when you create a payment or an order.
 If you don't have the customer ID, use information collected from the customer to call SearchCustomers to find a matching customer profile.
 If one cannot be found, call CreateCustomer to create a new profile using the information collected from the customer.

 If your application doesn't collect any information from the customer, you can omit the customer_id and rely on Square's inference to find the best matching customer profile or to create an instant profile to associate with the payment.
 Note that this process is asynchronous and might take some time before the customer_id is added to the payment.
 If Square cannot find a matching customer profile and cannot create an instant profile, the customer_id field of the payment remains unset.
-In this case, the transaction isn't associated with a customer in Square products, such as Square Point of Sale and the Seller Dashboard.
+In this case, the transaction isn't associated with a customer in Square products, such as Square Point of Sale and the Square Dashboard.

 • Orders made from a Square Online store might not be immediately associated with a customer.
 When a new buyer places an order from a Square Online store, Square attempts to create an instant profile in the seller's Customer Directory and then assign the profile to the order.
-This process is asynchronous and might take some time to update the customer information when viewed on the Transactions page in Square Point of Sale or the Seller Dashboard.
+This process is asynchronous and might take some time to update the customer information when viewed on the Transactions page in Square Point of Sale or the Square Dashboard.
 The delay doesn't occur if the buyer is a returning customer.

 Similarly, these orders might not include a customer_id when retrieved using the Orders API.
 Instead of relying on this field for your integration, consider using the customer_id field of the corresponding payment, which is more likely to be populated.
 If this field isn't specified when the payment is created, Square attempts to set it by finding a matching customer profile or creating an instant profile.